 8. Check in Periodically Throughout the Day

-As mentioned above, a new in game day starts at 1 AM (EST).
+As mentioned above, a new in-game day starts at 1 AM (EST).

 From that time, the game goes on a cycle every three hours on the hour.
 New villagers and requests reset every three hours.
 The quarry resets after three hours.
 The shops reset after six hours (starting from 1 AM).

 Try your best to check in every three hours while you're awake.
-It takes me about 15 minutes per check-in to visit each location and fulfil villager requests.
+It takes me about 15 minutes per check-in to visit each location and fulfill villager requests.
 You can also use Pete to deliver items quickly if you don't have enough time to go to each location and speak to each animal.